thmnl/MIDIPlayer/README.md

     Open a port with Timidity:

-      install a soundfond like soundfond-fluid and a Jack Audio Connection Kit
+      install a soundfond like soundfont-fluit and a Jack Audio Connection Kit

       install Timidity++